Two-level preconditioning for Ridge Regression: Two-level preconditioner

 We want to adopt the idea of approximating error components on the coarse level and prolonging the coarse solution to the fine level.
 For matrices resulting from PDEs, the effect of aggregating elements is well known.
 In our case the matrix product of interest is $X^TX$ with $X$ a data matrix and this matrix product defines the covariance matrix.

 The eigenvectors of the covariance matrix have a specific physical interpretation.
 A technique called Principal Component Analysis (PCA) finds the eigenvectors corresponding to the largest eigenvalues of the covariance matrix.
 PCA is in essence a projection that maximizes the total variance \cite{bishop2006pattern}.
 PCA actually finds the directions or principal components that projects the data on a subspace maximally preserving the variance of the data.
-Note that for applications the number of features is often higher than the number of samples, resulting in a large nullspace of $X^TX$.
+For small sample size problems, the number of features is larger than the number of samples, resulting in a non trivial nullspace of $X^TX$.
 These eigenvectors are actually noise and contain no data information.

 A widely used technique in machine learning is clustering.
 These clustering algorithms find subsets of similar samples or features based on a distance or similarity measure.
 Ideally, this results in subsets with small variance within one specific subset.
 Clustered subsets of features can be used to create aggregate features for the coarse level, preserving highest variance in the data set.
 Since highest variance is preserved in the coarse level, the principal components can be approximated on the coarse level.